 Player APIs.
 The Video Cloud Flash-only Player APIs are not available.
 Use the Smart Player APIs.

 Bumpers.
-There is not currently any support for bumpers in HTML5 mode.
+There is no support for bumpers in HTML5 mode.
 Bumpers are skipped.

 classattribute, not the